 I’ve never worried too much about hiding the back of my embroidery when I frame it in a hoop.
 There’s a part of me that kind of likes leaving all the “ugly” visible to anyone who’s curious enough to flip it over and take a look. 🙂

-But I understand wanting to cover up the mess – and I get a LOT of questions about how to do it.
+But I understand wanting to cover up the mess (especially if you’re making something like a little hooped Christmas tree ornament) and I get a LOT of questions about how to do it.

 This technique is really just a simple adaptation of my How to Frame Embroidery in a Hoop (Without Glue!) video.
 You can watch that here.

 And when I say simple adaptation – I mean simple.
 As in – simply add an extra piece of fabric to cover the back.